LenniEmilMarks/Calculator/README.md

 This simple project is one of the small projects i did when trying to learn Javascript.
 Programming languages i used in this were HTML, CSS and JAVASCRIPT.
 The app has following functionalities.

 * Buttons from numbers 0-9.
-* Buttons like plus, minus, divide, multiplication, equel and clear..
+* Buttons like plus, minus, divide, multiplication, equel and clear.
-* Screen where the numbers appear..
+* Screen where the numbers appear.

 ## How to install this Calculator.